 There may be biological reasons that women may be more prone to anxiety than men.
-However, it should be noted that even if something is biological, it can still be controlled.
+However, it should be noted that even though anxiety may be partially biological, there is evidence that it can be changed and altered with the right anxiety reduction techniques.
 Make sure you take my anxiety test to learn more about what may cause your anxiety.

 Our bodies produce natural chemicals known as “neurotransmitters.”
-Neurotransmitters come in two general types: they can be either the “inhibitory” type, which promote happiness and calm, or the “excitatory” type, which promote (as you may have guessed) excitement, fear reactions, and stress.
+Neurotransmitters come in two general types: they can be either the “inhibitory” type, which promotes happiness and calm, or the “excitatory” type, which promotes (as you may have guessed) excitement, fear reactions, and stress.

-Serotonin is an example of the inhibitory type of neurotransmitter, and it plays a role in good mood an stress coping.
+Serotonin is an example of the inhibitory type of neurotransmitter, and it plays a role in proper mood and stress coping.
 Some studies have shown that men naturally have higher levels of serotonin in their bodies than women do.
-It is hypothesized that the lower levels of serotonin in women’s bodies makes them more alert and aware of environmental changes (whether physical or emotional), allowing them to avoid immediate and also potential physical threats, whereas the higher levels of serotonin in men allow them to conserve their physical and emotional energy for reacting combatively to evident physical threats.
+It has been hypothesized that the lower levels of serotonin in women’s bodies make them more alert and aware of environmental changes (whether physical or emotional), allowing them to avoid immediate and also potential physical threats.
+On the other hand, the higher levels of serotonin in men allow them to conserve their physical and emotional energy for reacting combatively to evident physical threats.
 Regardless, the end result could be anxiety as a result of low levels of serotonin.
 This hasn't necessarily been confirmed in research, but it is a fascinating theory.

 Adrenaline and epinephrine are also two examples of the excitatory type of neurotransmitter.
-If these neurotransmitters are triggered regularly over an extended period of time, they can actually change the physical structure of the brain by causing it to create more receptors for the excess excitatory neurotransmitters and decrease its serotonin and dopamine (or “happy chemical”) receptors because it doesn’t have as many of them to process.
+If these neurotransmitters are regularly triggered over an extended period, they can change the physical structure of the brain by causing it to create more receptors for the excess excitatory neurotransmitters and decrease its serotonin and dopamine (or “happy chemical”) receptors because it doesn’t have as many of them to process.
 This type of chemical imbalance causes the oversensitivity to environmental and emotional stimuli that is the main characteristic of anxiety.

 So both of these may lead to the development of anxiety.
 However, it should also be noted you’re your body is affected by your mind and your experiences as well.
 Long term issues may result in changes to your chemical balance, thus creating more anxiety.
 Possible causes of chemical imbalances in women include: